AmanCode22/ethos-foundry/README.md

 ## How this works

 1. You write a Hard Trait using one of the template repos (C, C++, or Rust).
-2. The template has GitHub Actions that build binaries for **all 7 platforms** automatically (Linux x86_64, Linux ARM64, macOS Intel, macOS Apple Silicon, Windows, Termux ARM64, Termux ARMv7).
+2. The template has GitHub Actions that build binaries for **all 8 platforms** automatically (Linux x86_64, Linux ARM64, macOS Intel, macOS Apple Silicon, Windows arm64, windows x86_64, Termux ARM64, Termux ARMv7).
 3. You tag a release → binaries go to GitHub Releases.
 4. A GitHub Action automatically opens a PR to this repo with your `manifest.json`.
 5. I review it.
 If it looks good, I merge it.
 Done.